 What Do You Need To Build A Home Theater?
 A Shopping ListYou’re sick of all your friends and relatives showing off their terrific new home theaters, and you’re finally taking the plunge.
-You’re ready to build your own (or have someone else do it for you, always the most-relaxing way to do it).
+You’re ready to build your own (or have professional home theater, audio/video installers, always the most-relaxing way to do it).

 But what do you need to build a home theater?